-$$P(strong \mid collapse) = \frac{0.9(0.01)}{0.0379} = 0.24 \tag{4.17}$$
+$$P(strong|collapse) = \frac{0.9(0.01)}{0.0379} = 0.24$$ (A.18)

-It is not obvious intuitively how large that probability would be, because strong earthquakes have a high probability of causing collapse, but they are also extremely unlikely to occur.
+It is not obvious intuitively how large that probability would be, because strong earthquakes have a high probability of causing collapse, Figure A.3: Schematic illustration of the total probability theorem.

+but they are also extremely unlikely to occur.
 Like the Total Probability Theorem, Bayes' Rule provides a valuable calculation approach for combining pieces of information to compute a probability that may be difficult to determine directly.

-4.3 Random variables
+A.3 Random variables